All our pigments are now offered through a new company called Wholesale Cosmetic Pigments

 Colored Interference pearls: In addition to ultra-thin layers of titanium dioxide being deposited onto mica, colored pigments can also be laminated with this interference film.
 This produces a two color effect caused by the light rays being reflected and refracted or transmitted at the different pigment layers.

-Colored pigmented pearls: Colored pearls consist of layers of titanium coated mica, with an additional color and luster effect which is more pure than can be achieved by simply mixing pigment with silvery pearls.
+Colored pigmented pearls (cosmetic mica): Colored pearls consist of layers of titanium coated mica, with an additional color and luster effect which is more pure than can be achieved by simply mixing pigment with silvery pearls.

 Organic Pigments: There are three types of organic pigments: Lakes, toners and true pigments.